GHAZAL99/SDA200/Protocol.md

 4. Use the following image to locate the chambers in (5).
->Image of the Samples: ![Numbered chambers](Samples.jpg "Chambers with indices") The small red circles in this image are the background sample areas, while the bigger red circles are the chamber sample areas.
+>Image of the Samples: ![Numbered chambers](Samples.jpg "Chambers with indices") The small red circles in this image are the background sample areas, while the bigger red circles are the chamber sample areas. *Note: this example does not have a gradient.*

 5. Hover over the centers of the listed chambers below in their respective order, and record the coordinates of their **centers** in the following format: <br>
 > *x1,y1,x2,y2,x3,y3,x4,y4,x5,y5,x6,y6* <br>